-Students may need to provide the following information:
+Students may need to provide the following information from the other institution:

 - Name of Institution

 - Course Numbering System

 - Credit Hour Policy

-- Course Description

-- Cogswell Equivalency
+- Course Description - Cogswell Equivalency

-- Proof of Registration

 Students that are attending another academic institution should consult with the Registrar; it is advised that students register for at least six credits with Cogswell Polytechnical College to be an active student.
 Students that are not registered for one (1) semester may be withdrawn, excluding summer semester.